seanox/devwex/development/README.md

 # List of peculiarities
-- Use Java-5 as compiler setting for source and target
+- Use Java 5 as compiler setting for source and target
   This creates the smaller binary, later versions will always be larger.
 - Use the language features of Java 5 and 6 but no generics
-- Use functionally the API and the JDK of 1.8.x
+- Use functionally the API of JDK of 1.8.x
   Later versions do not support the Java 5 binary format.
 - Write the code so that it finds more patterns for compression in zip format
   This sounds strange, but it is possible, if similar code passages have a